jhsu79/lesson-summary-generator/docs/planning.md

 ## Stretch Goals:
 1. OAuth that allows for multiple instructors
 2. Adding Subtopics with their own distinct keywords for Concepts.
+3. Refactor template components into React.
-3. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families.
+1. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families.
-4. Adding calendar widgets to date settings.
+1. Adding calendar widgets to date settings.

 ## Links to documentation for Stretch Goals:
 1. OAuth: https://django-oauth-toolkit.readthedocs.io/en/latest/getting_started.html